Family Friendly Fall Activities in the San Francisco Bay Area

 Apple Picking

-Full disclosure: I have not been to either of the Apple Farms below.
-Our go to farm, Chileno Valley Ranch, is no longer doing U-Pick, only allowing pick ups of apples.
-These two below are well recommended by numerous Bay Area sites, particularly Red Tricycle and 510 Families.
+Disclosure: I have not been to the Apple Farm below.
+It was recommended by numerous Bay Area sites, particularly Red Tricycle and 510 Families.

 EARTHseed Farm

 Located in Sebastopol, a cute town along the ocean that was features in Hitchcock’s “The Birds”, it’s a popular spot in Sonoma County to go Apple Picking.
 It’s about an hour from San Francisco but feels like a world away.
-The $25 fee covers a Saturday U-Pick time slot, that you can book a week in advance starting the Tuesday before.
+The $40 fee covers a Saturday U-Pick time slot.
+Apples are $6 a pound.

 Train Rides